Foreign Body in Bronchus Quiz

 Do you have a cough?

-Bronchoscopy is a noninvasive procedure that lets doctors examine the air passages and lungs, as well as remove foreign bodies using a tube with a camera.
-Surgical removal of the foreign body may be required in rare cases.
+Bronchoscopy is a noninvasive procedure that allows doctors to examine the air passages and lungs, as well as remove foreign bodies using a tube with a camera.
+In rare cases, surgical removal of the foreign body may be required.

 Reviewed By: